Watch the video to see how a VVS1 diamond engagement ring looks like in real life.

-Can you see any inclusions even under a highly magnified view?
+Can you see any inclusions in the loose diamonds under a highly magnified view?

 I am very sure you can’t.

 This is because the diamonds are photographed in the face up view.
 Even at 40X magnification, an untrained eye probably can’t make out the inclusions by using references from the clarity plot.
-As a matter of fact, the dust particles on the emerald cut are more visible than the inclusions themselves.
+As a matter of fact, if there were dust particles on the diamond, they would be more visible than the inclusions themselves.

 Feel free to click on the images above to see full details of each diamond.

-To the naked eye, both diamonds will be eyeclean and this means you will never see any inclusions with your naked eye.
+To the naked eye, both diamonds will look eyeclean and this means you will never see any inclusions without a loupe.
 Even though the VVS1 diamond is more expensive compared to the VS2 diamond, the optical performance between these 2 diamonds is a night and day contrast.

 In a side by side comparison, the diamond on the right is going to be more appealing because of its better cut quality.
 The point I want to bring across here is that CUT quality is the primary factor that affects the beauty of a diamond.